casmi/casmi.github.com/.pages/docs.md

         </executions>
     </plugin>

-#### What the difference between casmi and its precursors?

-casmi is designed for visualization and serious applications.
-For visualization, there are Processing development environments and OpenFrameworks.
-They are our precursors.
-Their main targets are artists and beginning programmers.
-Our target is the business man and programmer.

 #### What kind of license does casmi have?

 casmi has LGPL version 3 license for opensource version.

-#### Why is casmi opensource software?

-Contributers want casmi to be used widely all over the world.
-And they hope there are many kind contributers to help casmi grow.

 #### What I do when I want to be involved in the casmi project?

 Please contact us.
 See [https://github.com/casmi](https://github.com/casmi) for more information.

-#### Who had the idea of casmi?

-Members of Xcoo, Inc. thought up the idea of casmi.
-They are developing customized visualization software, so they thought it would be convienient if they had a good library for visualization software.
-Thus they started development of casmi from June 2011.

-#### If we want to ask someone to develop our systems using casmi, what should we do?

-Please contact Xcoo, Inc. They can help you.

 #### What is Xcoo, Inc. ?

 Xcoo, Inc. is a startup company for research and development of visualization and interactive systems, located in Tokyo, Japan.
 They began their business on April 1st, 2011.
-The backgrounds of members of Xcoo, Inc include virtual reality, computer science, and design.
+The backgrounds of members of Xcoo, Inc include virtual reality, computer science and design.
 Please visit their website [http://www.xcoo.jp/](http://www.xcoo.jp).